-• dfs.journalnode.edits.dir This is the absolute path on the JournalNode servers where the edits and other local state information used by the JournalNodes are stored.
+dfs.journalnode.edits.dir This is the absolute path on the JournalNode machines where the edits and other local state (used by the JNs) will be stored.
 You may only use a single path for this configuration.
-Redundancy for this data is provided by either running multiple separate JournalNodes or by configuring this directory on a locally-attached RAID array.
+Redundancy for this data is provided by either running multiple separate JournalNodes or by configuring this directory on a locallyattached RAID array.
 For example: